 The average cost to add a bathroom to an existing space where no bathroom currently exists is typically $20,000 and up since new hot and cold water pipes will need to be installed and new wastewater will need to be added beneath the floor.
 A luxurious new bathroom with top-of-the-line features may cost more.

 The cost is a substantial investment for a homeowner, but that can be more than offset by the enjoyment it brings and the value it adds to the house especially when completed by experienced bathroom renovators in Sydney.

 The importance of good bathroom design and planning

-You dream of a fully functional and beautiful extra bathroom that is a perfect match for your family’s needs.
-But if it turns out not to your liking or unforeseen issues crop up such as antiquated wiring, insufficient water pressure and inefficient use of space, it could be expensive and difficult to change.
+You dream of a fully functional and beautiful extra bathroom that perfectly matches your family’s needs.
+But if it turns out not to your liking or unforeseen issues such as antiquated wiring, insufficient water pressure and inefficient use of space crop up, it could be expensive and difficult to change.

 Good bathroom design and planning by an experienced bathroom designer for Sydney homes are essential.
 A well-designed layout ensures you get the bathroom you want, one that reflects your personality and lifestyle and performs to the best of its ability.

 If you are thinking of adding a new bathroom where there wasn’t one before, get in touch with DCON Group for a completely obligation-free quote.
 Take a look at our services for a glimpse of how we can create a bathroom you’ll love, and that meets all your needs.
 Call us on 02 8999 7683, and we’ll take you through what’s involved.